If you’re looking for a budget destination in Europe, you can’t do much better than Split, Croatia, in the off-season.

 Notes on My Spending

-For accommodations, as usual, we used Airbnb to find an apartment.
-This time we stayed about 10 minutes (on foot) outside the city center, up near the big stadium.
+For accommodations, this time we stayed about 10 minutes (on foot) outside the city center, up near the big stadium.
 The neighborhood wasn’t anything special, but our apartment was fantastic—sunny, modern, beautifully decorated, comfortable, and safe.
 (Watch for a review of the apartment here soon.)

 My grocery bill was mostly from shopping at the fresh market and organic market.
 Supplies include things like toilet paper and shampoo.
 And eating/drinking out covers about two meals out per week—always split with Chad.